 Travel Medical Insurance for Seniors on Medicare

-With COVID-19 restrictions loosening and the summer coming up, there's no better time for fully-vaccinated seniors to fulfill their wanderlust and travel to a new country.
-However, while traveling can be fun, it can also be risky.
 Unfortunately for Medicare recipients, Medicare doesn't usually cover you when you leave the United States.
-But, that doesn't need to prevent you from enjoying a trip abroad.
+That doesn't need to prevent you from enjoying a trip abroad.
 Purchasing travel health insurance will not only provide you with coverage in case of an accident or illness, but it'll also give you peace of mind while you venture somewhere new.

-How Travel Medical Insurance Can Help During your International Travel
+How Travel Insurance for Seniors on Medicare Can Help

 For seniors especially, there are a number of additional benefits that travel medical insurance provides: